-(CNN) — Sharks, hot springs, mountain vistas, water elevators -- all without having to leave room service delivery range.
+Sharks, hot springs, mountain vistas, water elevators – all without having to leave the range of room service delivery.

-When temperatures are brick-oven high and humidity levels surge past "swamp-like," there's nothing like a quick swim to cool you off during a business trip or vacation.
+When temperatures are brick-oven high and humidity levels surge past “swamp-like,” there’s nothing like a quick swim to cool you off while you travel – be it a business trip or vacation.

 Throw in monster views, insane settings and ingenious design, and the pool becomes more than just a watering hole.
-It's the ultimate place to chill.
-Literally.
+It’s the ultimate place to chill – a destination unto itself.

-These amazing U.S. hotel pools are the coolest part of any trip.
+These amazing hotel pools in the USA are the coolest part of any trip: